wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 - Make sure you have SSH installed and enabled in a system chosen to play as an attacker.

-- Install Hydra on an external Linux system to execute the brute-force attacks.
+- Install Hydra on an external Linux system to execute brute-force attacks.

     .. code-block:: XML